 London has an incredible street art scene, with new pieces appearing daily all over the city, but there are certain hubs around the capital where the art is richer, more prolific, and far more accepted, and one of the best is East London.
 Around the neighbourhoods of Tower Hamlets and Hackney, particularly around the E1 postcode area, there’s so much art and graffiti that it can be a challenge to spot a blank bit of wall – especially up and down Brick Lane, around Spitalfields, and Shoreditch.

 Notable roads for street art spotting include Sclater Street, Fournier Street, Fashion Street and Hanbury Street around Brick Lane, while in Shoreditch there’s Blackall Street, Old Street, Kingsland Road, Rivington Street, Charlotte Road, Shoreditch High Street, Curtain Road, Bateman’s Row, New Inn Yard, Leonard Street and Great Eastern Street.
-Check out my walking route guides for some great suggestions on where to find the best street art – East London Street Art for Brick Lane and it’s surrounds, and Slums and Stencils for Shoreditch and Bethnal Green – they’re a little out of date, but still pretty accurate.
+Check out my walking route guides for some great suggestions on where to find the best street art.
+There’s this East London Street Art focusing on Brick Lane and its surrounds, or my Slums and Street Art East London walking tour covering Shoreditch and Bethnal Green.

 Belgian street artist ROA is the incredible talent behind the three-storey tall crane to be found on Hanbury Street, one of the most famous and iconic pieces in the area.
 One of those super-secretive muralists about whom basically nothing is known, ROA’s sketch-like, black-and-white style and penchant for animals (especially rodents) is unmistakable – and his works pop up across East London.